-GPCAH recognizes the need to enhance interest in agricultural safety and health among promising new investigators (including graduate students and new professionals) and encourage their applications.
-Such investigators are encouraged to apply with more experienced scientists as co-investigators or advisers.
-Individuals from under-represented racial and ethnic groups as well as individuals with disabilities are also encouraged to apply.
+GPCAH recognizes the need to enhance interest in agricultural safety and health among promising new investigators (including graduate students and new professionals).
+Such investigators are encouraged to apply with more experienced scientists as co-investigators or advisors.
+Individuals from underrepresented racial and ethnic groups as well as individuals with disabilities are also encouraged to apply.
 Academic track projects should have a specific scientific hypothesis and should aim to advance the state of scientific knowledge relevant to the prevention of agricultural illness and injury.

-We are accepting proposals for a pilot project from within our nine-state region (Iowa, Illinois, Kansas, Minnesota, Missouri, North Dakota, Nebraska, South Dakota, Wisconsin) and Michigan, Indiana, and Ohio.
+We are accepting proposals for a pilot project from within our region, including Iowa, Illinois, Kansas, Minnesota, Missouri, North Dakota, Nebraska, South Dakota, and Wisconsin, Michigan, Indiana, and Ohio.
+The application due date is Friday, October 29, 2021.

 Availability of funds for these proposals is conditional on funding of the GPCAH by NIOSH (we anticipate receipt of such funds but are unable at this time to guarantee their availability).